-The Te Ara Tupua project is a proposed active transport route between Wellington and Lower Hutt, New Zealand.
+The Te Ara Tupua project is an active transport route between Wellington and Lower Hutt, New Zealand.

 The project has three components, including:

 - the Wellington CBD to Ngā Ūranga section.

 The Ngā Ūranga to Pito-one section is a shared off-road path from the Ngauranga interchange to the Petone interchange.